Carmenda-nl/carmenda_pseudonymize_core/README.md

 2. Verify that the input file path starts with `/app/data/input/`
 3. Ensure the output directory has write permissions
 4. Check the container logs for any error messages

+**Windows-specific tips:**

+1. Use absolute paths for volume mounts, relative paths may not work well on Windows
+2. If you have issues accessing volumes, try configuring Docker Desktop for file sharing
+3. Docker Desktop needs access to the folders you want to mount (see Docker Desktop settings)

 [1] Menger, V.J., Scheepers, F., van Wijk, L.M., Spruit, M. (2017).
 DEDUCE: A pattern matching method for automatic de-identification of Dutch medical text, Telematics and Informatics, 2017, ISSN 0736-5853